Nine of the most 90s movies eva

 Office Space (1999)

 Sat at your cubicle desk?
 Sick of work?
-Want nothing more than the fall of Western capitalism?
-This cult film follows white collar Americans torn apart by complete and total apathy.
+Want nothing more than the fall of Western crony capitalism?
+This cult film follows 90s white-collar Americans torn apart by complete and total apathy.
 It’s got an obvious message in its soul, but the whir of the nineties sounds off in the background to this outlandish social satire.
 A real treat of a film.

 Tank Girl (1995)

 Rachel Talalay’s post-apocalyptic flick is a complete and total feminist masterpiece.
 Wonderfully brimming with energy and a chaotic tone, it was pretty negatively received upon release.
 It’s about a reluctant anti-hero who ends up doing tonnes of cool shit.
 It’s worth a watch if you haven’t seen it, and it’s bursting with that sense of the nineties.
-A decade of radical change, not just for mankind.
+The 90s were a decade of radical change, not just for mankind.

 Boyz ‘n the Hood (1991)